Kochadaiiyaan: Cast and crew

-Furthermore, Shobana and Lakshmi Manchu were said to be considered for a role in the film.
-Soundarya confirmed that the former was added to the cast saying that she was the "only choice for the role" as the character was written keeping her in mind.
-Soundarya disclaimed the rumour that Aishwarya Rai was chosen to do a guest appearance in the film.
+Soundarya confirmed that Shobana was added to the cast saying that she was the "only choice" for the role as it was written keeping her in mind.
 Bollywood actor Jackie Shroff was also approached for an antagonistic role.
 Shroff immediately gave his consent, when the cast and the technical scope of Kochadaiiyaan were revealed to him.
-Reports claimed that the film would feature late actors like Nagesh, P. S. Veerappa, M. N. Nambiar, S. A. Ashokan, and R. S. Manohar recreated through sophisticated animation techniques, although it was later revealed that only Nagesh was recreated for the film.
-According to Soundarya, "The biggest triumph for Kochadaiiyaan was bringing back late comedy actor Nagesh to the screen."
+The deceased actor Nagesh was digitally recreated through sophisticated animation techniques.

 Peter Hein was chosen as the film's action choreographer, while A. R. Rahman agreed to compose the film's background score and soundtrack.
 Soundarya chose Saroj Khan, Raju Sundaram, Chinni Prakash and his wife Surekha Chinni Prakash, and Sivashankar to choreograph the songs.
 Soundarya invited art professionals to send their work as she was forming an art department for Kochadaiiyaan.
 She chose 42 students from the Government College of Fine Arts, Chennai for the task, besides 50 experienced persons from the Jacob College of Fine Arts.
 60 concept artistes were already reportedly working for the film.